 Good preparation, while labor intensive, makes painting a floor easier.
 This is true for any DIY paint project, from upcycling furniture to painting cabinets.
-Any problems that you might encounter in the project later on are mitigated or eliminated by taking some extra time during preparation.
+Any problems that you might encounter in the project, later on, are mitigated or eliminated by taking some extra time during preparation.

-If you just don’t have time to go through all the steps to prepare your floor, there are products available that don’t require a primer, and can go over previous coats of paint.
+If you just don’t have time to go through all the steps to prepare your floor, there are products available that don’t require a primer and can go over previous coats of paint.
 This guide outlines the “best practices” for getting a floor ready.

 Gotta start somewhere…

 The first step is to give a thorough wash to the floor.
 This is for several reasons.
-Most obvious, you don’t want a patchy paint job because dirt is in the way.
-Something you may not have thought of though: a clean floor creates a strong bond between the paint and the concrete.
+Most obviously, you don’t want a patchy paint job because dirt is in the way.
+Something you may not have thought of, though: a clean floor creates a strong bond between the paint and the concrete.
 The stronger the bond, the less likely future peeling and chipping will happen.
 Consider applying a degreaser to the concrete for better paint adhesion.
 If your garage floor has oil stains, the paint may not adhere well to those spots.
 You can apply both the cleaning products and degreaser with an airless sprayer.